Aman-Godara/terraform-aws-api-gateway-resource-endpoints/examples/1/README.md

                 1. Download and install AWS CLI
                 2. Verify the installation using the command `aws --version`
                 3. Run `aws configure` and enter your AWS credentials
-        4. Make sure your AWS Provider version satisfies the requirements of this module
+        4. Make sure your AWS Provider's version satisfies the requirements of this module
+        5. Read the console messages and try to fix the error or move ahead
-        5. Ask for help from Terraform community
+        6. Ask for help from Terraform community